Definition of C++ Thread Pool

 - It is first checked whether the thread in the thread pool is free or not.

-- If the thread is free, it is woken up by signaling the condition variable.
-It then takes off the work from the task queue to perform the desired task.
-Once the task is completed, it then goes back to that queue for more work.
+- It then takes off the work from the task queue to perform the desired task.

-- Once the thread performs the desired task, the thread again waits on the condition variable to show its state.
+- Once the thread performs the desired task, it again waits on the condition variable to show its state.

-3. In a thread pool, objects are destroyed only when the destructor of thread pool class is called by the programmer.
+3. In a thread pool, objects are destroyed only when the programmer calls the destructor of the thread pool class.

 Examples